IBM-Bluemix-Docs/go/machine_learning/vr.md

 ## Using starter kits
 {: #starterkits-vr}

 With starter kits, you can quickly and easily leverage the capabilities of {{site.data.keyword.cloud_notm}}.
-You can add {{site.data.keyword.vr}} to any server-side back end by using the starter kits.
-The Chatbot for iOS with Watson starter kit illustrates how to use the deep learning capabilities of {{site.data.keyword.vr}}, by adding a natural language interface to your application that automates interactions with your end users.
+You can add {{site.data.keyword.visualrecognitionshort}} to any server-side back end by using the starter kits.
+The Chatbot for iOS with Watson starter kit illustrates how to use the deep learning capabilities of {{site.data.keyword.visualrecognitionshort}}, by adding a natural language interface to your application that automates interactions with your end users.

 1. Select the [starter kit](https://cloud.ibm.com/developer/appledevelopment/starter-kits){:new_window} with which you want to work.
 2. Create the project with the default services.
-3. Click **Add Resources > Watson > {{site.data.keyword.vr}}**.
+3. Click **Add Resources > Watson > {{site.data.keyword.visualrecognitionshort}}**.
 4. Download the project by clicking **Download Code**.
 You can find the service credentials in the `config/local-dev.json` file.

 ## Next steps